Dizbdeedee/gmdebug/README.md

 ### Running the addon

-You can run the addon built by opening the root directory in vscode Open up a lua file and the debug section to get started Be sure to set the `serverFolder` property to the right location, or it will be unable to connect
+You can run the addon built by opening the root directory in vscode.
+Open up a lua file and the debug section to get started

+Be sure to set the `serverFolder` property to the right location, or it will be unable to connect